About This Listing

 My neighborhood is the quiet residential part of Capitol Hill.
 My house is a beautiful Craftsman, and there are many like it in the neighborhood.
 There are also several business corridors nearby, such as 19th, 15th, 12th, & Broadway, as well as all of Pike/Pine.
 It's the best place to live in Seattle as far as I'm concerned, with the best of everything.

 Please remember that this is my home.
-Please treat it as good as, if not better, than your own.
+Treat it as good as, if not better, than your own.

-No smoking is allowed.
+No smoking is allowed, either inside the property or in the yard.
 Burning of candles or incense is not permitted.

 Only use the appliances for their intended uses, and that doesn't mean Peep battles.